JairajJangle/OpenCV-Catalogue/README.md

  ![](media/radio_button.png)	radio button to select the OpenCV operation for it's parameter adjustment

-**NOTE:** on adding an incompatible OpenCV Operation to the chain, it will be automatically removed from the chain.
+**NOTE:** on adding an incompatible OpenCV Operation to the chain, it will be automatically removed from the chain with a pop up dialog stating the error.

 ### 3. Adjusting OpenCV Operation parameters